caprica/vlcj/README.md

 vlcj-5
 ======

-vlcj-5 is primarily a incremental feature-release, preserving the vlcj-4 API as much as possible.
+vlcj-5 is primarily an incremental feature-release, preserving the vlcj-4 API as much as possible.

 Major New Features
 ------------------